jasonaaronwilson/omni-archive/README.md

 unless they are simply preserving an incoming header).

-Each member header must contain the size: key/value pair as well as one of the following key/value pairs: file-name:, id:, or external-file-name:. size: is requires even when it is zero.
+Each member header must contain the size: key/value pair as well as one of the following key/value pairs: file-name:, metadata-name:, or external-file-name:. size: is requires even when it is zero.

 Here is a nearly full set of well-known keys with some sample values: